-Hands on Kirkwood Projects 2012
+Hands on Kirkwood Projects 2018

-Projects Prior to October 27th
+Projects Prior to October 6th

-Winter Clothing Drive (October 20, 9 am, KBC) -Each participating organization will gather and sort winter clothes starting the beginning of October.
-Then a group of volunteers will collect all the items and deliver them to KBC on October 20th.
+Winter Clothing Drive Set Up (Sat, September 29, 9 am, KBC) -Each participating organization will gather and sort winter clothes starting the beginning of September.
+Then a group of volunteers will collect all the items and deliver them to KBC the week of September 25.
 This team will then sort and organize the items.
-Volunteers: (Goal: 15).
-Must be able to sit and sort.
+Volunteers: (Goal: unlimited).

-Projects on October 27th
+Projects on October 6th

-Neighborhood Donation Pick-Up – Volunteers will go throughout Kirkwood and collect items for KirkCare, Nurses for Newborns, etc. Volunteers: (Goal: 50).
+Neighborhood Donation Pick-Up – Volunteers will go throughout Kirkwood and collect bags from porches throughout Kirkwood of donations for Kirk Care, Nurses for Newborns, Meramec’s Brown Bag Cafe, etc. Volunteers: (Goal: 50).
 Requires walking and the ability to lift and carry items.

 Winterize Car Check – Volunteers will inspect cars and provide them with a checklist of items to follow up with their local mechanic.
 In addition, windshield wiper fluid will be topped off, tires and batteries will be checked.
-Volunteers: (Goal: 15).
+Volunteers: (Goal: 10).
 Basic auto knowledge is required.
 Must be able to move around a car.

 Donation Distribution – Volunteers will sort through all items collected from the Neighborhood Donation Pick-up team and place in boxes for delivery to the appropriate Resource Centers.
 Volunteers: (Goal: 20).
-Will be able to sit and sort.
+May be able to sit and sort.

 Kirkwood Park Honeysuckle Removal – Volunteers will be go to Kirkwood Park and help cut down overgrown honeysuckle from the park.
 Volunteers: (Goal: 20).
 Must be willing to get dirty and be on your feet.